Nestor Plasencia: Early years

+Career

 After the revolution

 The Plasencia family remained closely involved in the tobacco industry in Central America, with Nestor's uncle Herminio Plasencia continuing to be active in day-to-day operations in growing operations into the 1990s.

 During the early 1980s, Plasencia lost his tobacco farms and factories in Nicaragua as a result of the Sandinista revolution.
 During this interval he moved his focus across the border to neighboring Honduras.

-Nestor Plasencia today again operates two factories in Nicaragua — a 24000 sqft unit opened in 1992 in the town of Ocotal and a smaller building in the country's cigar capital, Estelí.
+Nestor Plasencia in the early 1990s again operates two factories in Nicaragua — a 24000 sqft unit opened in 1992 in the town of Ocotal and a smaller building in the country's cigar capital, Estelí.
 Plasencia's primary operations remain in Honduras, however, centered in two buildings in Danlí and smaller units in the villages of El Paraíso and Morocelí.

 Plasencia is closely associated with the cigar-making Oliva family, with Cuban émigré Gilberto Oliva Sr. having served as manager of Plasencia's Moroceli factory, opened in 1991.

 The output of Plasencia's factories experienced steady growth from 1 million cigars in 1986 to approximately 33 million just ten years later.
 The Plasencia factories are responsible for the manufacture of cigars for 30 or more labels, including products for J.R.
 Tobacco, Swisher International, and Rocky Patel.

 During the middle 1990s, about 70 percent of the tobacco used in Plasencia-made cigars came from his own Honduran and Nicaraguan fields, with the remainder purchased on the market.
 Both Connecticut-seed and Cuban-seed is used in Plasencia's fields.

+Recognition

-Today Plasencia is regarded by many as "one of the foremost tobacco experts in the world."
+By 2010, Plasencia was regarded by many as "one of the foremost tobacco experts in the world."
 In 2000 he told Smoke magazine:

 "Anyone who tells you they know everything there is to know about tobacco is either a liar or a fool.
 There are so many variables, so much is left to nature, that we can’t know or control everything.
 But we must control what we can to the best of our abilities."